 (A).
 Conduct Payments

 Users can utilize this system to conduct contactless quick payments using their phones.
 All you need is an iPhone & a vendor/merchant that accepts Apple Pay.
-All the users need to do is tap their phone on the Apply Pay machine/tag and their phone will automatically open the payment portal.
+The user can then tap their phone on the Apply Pay machine/tag and their phone will automatically open the payment portal.
 Authenticate using the passcode or Face ID & you’re done.
+This makes paying for goods and services extremely quick and hassle-free.

 (B).
 Use Shortcuts